 Among the wealth of entertainment options was the Second Battalion of the 93rd Argyll and Sutherland Highlanders, and the immense exhibition choir.
 For light relief there was the amusement park, complete with 425-m scenic railway.
-The restaurant, tearooms and restrooms provided visitors a welcome retreat from the festivities.
+The restaurant, tearooms and restrooms enabled visitors to take a break from the festivities.

 The exhibits mounted by the British and New Zealand governments were just as elaborate.
 Visitors to the British government pavilion were educated on the growth and means of defending the British Empire.
 New Zealand gave visitors an insight into every aspect of government service.
 Exhibits ranged from the Department of Agriculture’s demonstration plots to the Prisons Department’s display of the ‘well balanced round of work, education and recreation’ available to inmates.

 It appears people never tired of the exhibition in the 24 weeks it was running – the closing Saturday had a record attendance of 83,935.
 It would be a long wait for the next exhibition on a similar scale: the Centennial Exhibition at Rongotai, Wellington, which ran from 8 November 1939 to 4 May 1940.